Book a demo—

 Cafés & Restaurants

-Starbucks has 641 outlets in Ontario, the highest number in Canada.
-British Columbia follows with 324 outlets.
-Distribution varies significantly across provinces, reflecting different levels of market penetration.
+Starbucks has 645 outlets in Ontario, the highest number in Canada.
+British Columbia follows with 329 outlets.
+This distribution highlights Starbucks' strategic focus on key provinces for market penetration and customer service.